The periphery is back!

 Spain and ireland share a common history of housing market rallies and dramatic bubble bursts

 Housing Market Recovery in Spain

-Compared to Spain, the recovery in Ireland has been even more impressive as a willingness to make the necessary structural reforms and to take the necessary write downs on bad loans have paved the path to recovery
+Compared to spain, the recovery in ireland has been even more impressive as a willingness to make the necessary structural reforms and to take the necessary write downs on bad loans have paved the path to recovery./p>

 While the road to recovery continues to be bumpy, as highlighted by the Spanish Tenancy Act providing the citizen’s general right to have accommodation (which is borrower friendly) and recent political disruptions in Spain, there has not been a lasting impact on the ABS market.
 Especially, after the formal declaration of independence by Catalonia on 27 October 2017, observers rightly questioned whether the Spanish trajectory would change.
 For now, the ousting of former Spanish Prime Minister Rajoy on 1 June 2018, has renewed confidence in a more pragmatic approach of the central government towards the Catalans and the housing recovery continues to hum along.

 Ireland back on track to Core-European Levels